 I approach this historically, not only in the long decades that heritage institutions and their public have endured to reinvent themselves, but also by comparing the process of adopting digital technology to events found in the past.
 For this, I draw into the literature of Information Science.
 I further take an economic approach, identifying actors, incentives, and roles in processes of production, distribution and consumption and by exploring mechanisms that reflect changes in value (e.g. consumer preference).

-There are three main lines of research in my work:
+There are three main lines of research in my work: consumption of digital heritage, production of digital heritage, and metrics and performance indicators to evaluate change of digital heritage.

 Consumption of digital heritage: